Henkkk/NYU-Bridge-Winter-2023/week6/README.md

 Make sure that by the end of this week you:

-Are able to make a call to a function
+Are able to make a call to a function. </br>
-Are able to define your own function
+Are able to define your own function. </br>
-Understand the flow of the control of your program when functions are involved.
+Understand the flow of the control of your program when functions are involved. </br>
-Are familiar with the scoping rules when functions are involved Are familiar with the run-time-stack model
+Are familiar with the scoping rules when functions are involved. </br>
+Are familiar with the run-time-stack model. </br>
-Understand the difference between call-by-value and call-by-reference.
+Understand the difference between call-by-value and call-by-reference. </br>
-Are able to design and implement programs using procedural abstraction principles Are familiar with the mathematical definition of big-O Are able to analyze the asymptotic running time of programs you implement
+Are able to design and implement programs using procedural abstraction principles. </br>
+Are familiar with the mathematical definition of big-O. </br>
+Are able to analyze the asymptotic running time of programs you implement. </br>